 These extras will make your policy more expensive, but they could be the right choice for you if you want the most comprehensive care available to you.

 Most insurers will not cover chronic and pre-existing medical conditions.
 Emergencies are also not covered via health insurance as they are handled under the NHS.

 Do I need private health insurance?

-Of course, private health insurance isn’t the best option for everyone.
+Of course, private health insurance isn't the best option for everyone.
 Besides the cost of the premiums, there are several factors to consider before taking out a policy.
-For example, insurers usually work with specific health care providers.
+For example, insurance companies usually work with specific health care providers.
 As such, if you live in a rural area, you may find that you will have to travel long distances to visit a private hospital.
 Furthermore, chronic illnesses like diabetes and pre-existing conditions are usually not covered.

 We have several guides to help you navigate the complexities of insurance.
 If you have a pre-existing condition and are looking at life insurance and health insurance, you might find our guide to getting life insurance with a pre-existing condition useful.

 Your health insurance needs and options will change as you age.
 Older people can benefit from insurance policies explicitly designed to meet their needs.

 While age is a leading factor in the price of your policy, many niche insurance providers work to provide tailored deals for older people.

 Vitality, for instance, specialises in health insurance with a popular awards programme as part of their offer.
 They offer basic cover from approximately £40 per month for a healthy, 51-year-old female.
 More expensive options cost around £65 per month but come with full outpatient cover.